darianyang/mm-github-pages-test/_pages/join_us.md

 *Our Lab Values*

-**Adventure** - We are unafraid to learn new ways of solving problems while respecting established techniques.
+**Adventure** - We are unafraid to venture into unfamiliar research areas and to learn new ways of solving problems that excite us.

-**Creativity** - We encourage each other to follow our own ideas.
+**Creativity** - We encourage each other to follow our own ideas while respecting estabilished techniques.

 **Rigor** - We value quality over quantity and maintain openness, integrity, and reproducibility in research, paying special attention to outliers.